ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

 or `Proxy-Authorization` header fields {{HTTP}}.

 The Client role in this protocol acts as an HTTP client both with respect to the Oblivious Relay Resource and the Target Resource.
-For the request, the Clients makes to the Target Resource, this diverges from typical HTTP assumptions about the use of a connection (see {{Section 3.3 of HTTP}}) in that the request and response are encrypted rather than sent over a connection.
+The request, which the Client makes to the Target Resource, diverges from typical HTTP assumptions about the use of a connection (see {{Section 3.3 of HTTP}}) in that the request and response are encrypted rather than sent over a connection.
 The Oblivious Relay Resource and the Oblivious Gateway Resource also act as HTTP clients toward the